 - At the bottom of the page, click Save and display.
 The next step is to Add or Edit Questions.

-Click particular headings to view those settings, or Expand all (top right) to view all settings.
-Click Show more... at the bottom of each section to show additional options.
-This section describes each setting.
+On the Adding/Updating quiz page, click the headings to view the settings under a heading, or click Expand all (top right) to view all settings.
+Click Show more... at the bottom of an area to show additional options.

-Type a description of the Quiz.
-Students will see this text immediately after clicking on the name of the Quiz, and before they click Attempt quiz to actually take the Quiz.
+- Description (Optional but recommended): Enter a description of the Quiz.
+Students will see this text immediately after clicking on the name of the Quiz, and before they click Attempt quiz to begin the activity.
 This is a good place to provide instructions and other clarifying details about the Quiz, such as number of attempts allowed or time limits.

-Specify starting and ending dates/times for the Quiz.
-To use these settings, first select the Enable checkbox next to each setting.
+- Open the quiz and Close the quiz: Specify starting and ending dates/times for the Quiz.
+To use these settings,select the Enable checkbox next to each setting.
+The date settings will become editable.
 By default there is no open date and no closing date, and the quiz will be available immediately and indefinitely.

-- Attempts must be submitted before time expires, or they are not counted (Default)
+- Attempts must be submitted before time expires, or they are not counted.

-- Open attempts are submitted automatically (and only saved questions are counted)
+- Open attempts are submitted automatically and only saved questions are counted (default).

 - There is a grace period when open attempts can be submitted, but no more questions can be answered (If this option is selected set the duration of the grace period below)